viskell/viskell/README.md

 Java(FX) 8u40 or newer, GHC and QuickCheck are required.
 Importing as a Maven project into any Java IDE should also work.

-You can also download a [pre-built binary jar archive](https://github.com/viskell/viskell/releases/download/nlfp-day-demo/viskell-0.1.jar).
+You can also download [the latest release](https://github.com/viskell/viskell/releases/download/nlfp-day-demo/viskell-0.1.jar) or a [the latest bleeding-edge build](https://twnc.org/viskell/latest/viskell-0.1-jar-with-dependencies.jar).

 #### Using the touch interface (and the mouse alternatives)
  * Moving a block: dragging by one finger (or primary mouse button)